 Ref.
 Question Policy Principles

 P7 If applicable, is a separate domestic hard-wired smoke/heat alarm within the flats installed to a suitable standard?

 Answe er Finding/Observation

-No A Grade D LD3 fire alarm system was observed within flat 11 which was sampled and this is considered to be a reasonable provision for a general needs flat in the medium-term.
-A hard-wired smoke alarm was present in the hallway.
+Yes It was possible to survey flat 22.
+There was a hard-wired smoke alarm in the hallway and there was no other provision elsewhere.

 Ref.
 Question Policy Principles

 P8 If applicable (Sheltered scheme) is the smoke detection within the flats monitored by an alarm receiving centre/on site scheme manager via a telecare system?

 Answer Finding/Observation

 N/A